-Over a third of UK universities have joined the global fossil fuel divestment movement by committing to pull their investments out of coal, tar sands, oil and gas.
-People and Planet and student activists have been central to this, and we work closely with them to help build and facilitate the relationships and skills required for campaigns to win.
+Nearly 50% of all UK universities have joined the global fossil fuel divestment movement by committing to pull their investments out of coal, tar sands and/or oil and gas.
+People and Planet and student activists have been at the forefront of this, and we work closely with them to help build and facilitate the relationships and skills required for campaigns to win.

-Students are pushing this agenda because the fossil fuel industry is driving us towards climate breakdown, while committing some of the world's worst indigenous and human rights abuses.
-They are playing a leading role in creating & exacerbating the climate crisis, which is racist, sexist, ableist, classist and imperialist.
+Students are pushing this agenda because the fossil fuel industry is committing some of the world's worst indigenous and human rights abuses, whilst simultaneously playing a leading role in creating and exacerbating the climate crisis - which is racist, sexist, ableist, classist and imperialist by its very nature.

-Emissions Impossible: divest-invest is about challenging the ‘social license’ of fossil fuel companies to operate as they currently do whilst making it possible for renewable initiatives to thrive.
-It raises important questions around what public money should be used for, the role of our educational institutions within society and how to foster a decarbonised world through a just transition - one that doesn’t just benefit the privileged few, but everyone, regardless of race, class, gender, disability, citizenship status and/ sexual or gender identity.
+Divest-Invest is about challenging the ‘social license’ of fossil fuel companies to operate as they currently do whilst making it possible for renewable initiatives to thrive.
+It raises important questions about what public money should be used for, the role of our educational institutions within society and how to foster a decarbonised world through a just transition - one that doesn’t just benefit the privileged few, but everyone, regardless of race, class, gender, disability, citizenship status and/or sexual or gender identity.

-The campaign acknowledges that as students in the UK we have the power and the privilege to take action to leverage our universities and colleges to transform this system.
-A system which perpetuates colonial legacies by allowing fossil fuel companies predominantly based in the Global North to build up their power and wealth through the exploitation and dispossession of indigenous and frontline communities predominantly based in the Global South.
+The campaign acknowledges that as students in the UK we have the power and the privilege to take action.
+Part of how we can do this is by using our roles within our university and college communities to transform this system from the ground up.
+This is a system which perpetuates colonial legacies by allowing fossil fuel companies predominantly based in the Global North to build up their power and wealth through the exploitation and dispossession of indigenous and frontline communities predominantly based in the Global South.

 Our research in 2015 found that 44% of students, student officers and staff surveyed believed the UK Government is not taking a lead in addressing climate change and 62% thought that the government is not doing enough to encourage the use of renewable energy.